Hashim Thaçi: Resignation and arrest

-Trial
+Trial and conviction

 Thaçi made his initial court appearance on 9 November 2020; he pleaded not guilty.
 His three co-defendants also pleaded not guilty.
 The trial opened in April 2023.
-In December 2024, Thaçi was charged with three counts of obstruction of official persons in performing official duties, four counts of violating secrecy of proceedings and four counts of contempt of court over "alleged unlawful efforts to influence witness testimonies" during the trial.
+In December 2024, the KSC filed a new case against Thaçi, in which he was charged with three counts of obstruction of official persons in performing official duties, four counts of violating secrecy of proceedings and four counts of contempt of court over "alleged unlawful efforts to influence witness testimonies" during the trial.
 In March 2025, Thaçi was temporarily released to visit his ailing father in Pristina.
 After his father died shortly later, Thaçi was again temporarily released to allow him to visit his father's grave, having been previously barred from attending the funeral.

+On 16 September 2026, Thaçi was convicted and sentenced to 25 years' imprisonment.
+Based on evidence from 273 witnesses, 5,467 pieces of evidence, the KSC found Thaçi guilty together with Veseli, Selemi, and Krasniqi of the murder of 96 political opponents and alleged collaborators with Serbian forces in the 1990s, the illegal detention of 385 people, the torture of 303 and the cruel treatment of 49 as part of a joint criminal enterprise.
+He and his co-accused were cleared of six charges of crimes against humanity.
+The KSC stated that Thaçi played a key role in "formulating and implementing the common purpose" of the crimes, and that he "personally participated in crimes, including the arrest, arbitrary detention and interrogation of 13 parliamentarians and the arrest, detention, transfer and murder of Behajdin Allaqi."
+The KSC found that Thaçi had made false statements about victims and detainees and gave "false assurances of compliance with international humanitarian law on behalf of the KLA."

 Countries visited

 The table lists state visits made by Hashim Thaçi as president.